Drinking Water: Groundwater Standards

 Cobalt

 The groundwater standards for cobalt were adopted in Cycle 7 (1999).
-In Cycle 10 (2019), DHS recommended that the PAL be set at 10% of the enforcement standard due to potential for cobalt to cause birth defects.
+In Cycle 10 (2019), DHS recommended that the preventive action limit be set at 10% of the enforcement standard due to potential for cobalt to cause birth defects.
+However, this change was not adopted into administrative rule.*

 Cobalt is a naturally occurring element that is used to produce alloys and color glass, ceramics and paints.
 While small amounts of cobalt are are beneficial to our health, studies have shown that exposure to high levels of cobalt can affect the liver, kidneys, lungs, heart, skin, and may cause birth defects.